kitzbergerg/BackdoorBouncer-MNIST/README.md

 -   `makefile`: Contains commands to generate data, train and test the model, ...
 -   `data/`: Contains the data
 -   `model/`: Contains the trained models
--   `visualization/`: Contains tools to visualize the data
+-   `src/`: Contains the actual python scripts.
+The scripts are supposed to be executed from the root folder using the makefile.
     -   `data.py`: Definition of the custom poisoned data
     -   `data_generate.py`: Execute to generate the datasets
     -   `data_outlier_calculation.py`: Performs outlier detection
     -   `data_outlier_functions.py`: Contains helper functions for outlier detection
     -   `model.py`: Definition of the model
     -   `model_train.py`: Execute to train the model
     -   `model_test.py`: Execute to test the model
     -   `model_feed_forward.py`: Evaluates the models output for given input data.
 Also saves layer representations
+-   `visualization/`: Contains tools to visualize the data

 ## Makefile